 About the homestead

-Built in 1899, between the Victorian and Edwardian era just before Federation, the house sits on a slight rise with views to the City of Melbourne and a backdrop of the Dandenong National Park.
+Built in the boom-time of 'Marvellous Melbourne', the house sits on a slight rise with views to the City of Melbourne and a backdrop of the Dandenong Ranges.

 Ambleside is now the headquarters of the Knox Historical Society, a not-for-profit community group offering a range of resources including: